matekdev/matekdev.github.io/src/markdown/blogs/house-and-whiplash.md

 I'm not going to paint myself as someone who did anything remotely close to these examples.
 I don't feel like I've achieved anything close to the level of obsession that these characters and real-life figures have.
 It makes me wonder what if I did?
 What if for instance, I really sat down and pushed myself in [Dota 2](http://matek.dev/blog/dota-top-5000/).
 Or what if I really dedicated myself to mastering an area of software development?
 I have had interviews previously where I would have received an offer if I had just pushed myself more in certain areas.

 I think my level of risk tolerance is lower than what is needed.
 I took the straight and narrow path of getting good grades, going to college, and getting a stable job.
 But, maybe my time just hasn't come yet.
 You have examples of incredible musicians such as [Ryo Fukui](https://en.wikipedia.org/wiki/Ryo_Fukui) who didn't start their obsession until their early 20s.
-Maybe I'm just waiting for my time and place to come.
+Maybe I'm just waiting for my time and place to begin.

 <YoutubeMusic src="F5EFsUU7RRA" />